SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-\autoref{fig:result-rtt} shows XGBoost's end-to-end inference time for various RTTs.
-In case of 50ms RTT, \sysname (1.6s) is 4.7x faster than Baseline (7.5s).
-The difference between Baseline\textsf{ + B + K} (2.9s) and Baseine\textsf{ + B + K + C} (1.6s) signifies the benefit of ciphertext compression reducing the network overhead.
+\autoref{tab:result-rtt} shows XGBoost's end-to-end inference time for various RTTs.
+In the case of 50ms RTT, the time difference between Baseline\textsf{ + B + K} (6.63s) and Baseline\textsf{ + B + K + C} (5.41s) implies the 1.20x speedup achieved by ciphertext compression. \sysname is faster than SoK-GGG by 1.83x, 2.28x, and 2.94x for RTT 50ms, 100ms, and 200ms respectively. \sysname is faster than SoK-GGG by 1.21x on average even for RTT = 0ms, illustrating \sysname's computational efficiency.